NeuromatchAcademy/TA-applications/README.md

 * < 1 min: Introduce yourself.
 Give a few sentences about who you are!
 * ~ 2 mins: Give a very brief recap of the concept of **AutoGrad** and explain why it is useful.
 While you should imagine that you are teaching a class of students, don’t feel the need to address them or ask them questions.
-* < 2 mins: Work through part of the **Coding Exercise 2.1: Buiding a Computational Graphtutorial** explaining the solution code as you go.
+* < 2 mins: Work through the **Coding Exercise 2.1: Buiding a Computational Graph** explaining the solution code as you go.

+### Evaluation and recording instructions
 ****How we will evaluate your video****

 We are looking for people who are able to communicate well.
 We’re looking for quality over quantity, so don’t feel pressured to rush through everything.
 Instead, make sure the content you do get to is clear and easy to follow.